 AUDITS

-As a department of___(municipality)_______, an audit of the school department's accounts shall be conducted annually by external auditors.
+As a department of___(municipality)_______, an audit of the school department's accounts shall be conducted annually by external auditors within nine months of the close of the fiscal year.
 This review shall be conducted in accordance with the generally accepted accounting principles and the Government Auditing Standards issued by the U. S. Comptroller General.

 Upon completion of the external audit, the superintendent will share the resulting documentation with the Committee.
 The Committee will consider the recommendations made by the auditor for maintaining an efficient system for recording and safeguarding the school department's assets.